javiersanser/ai-dev-tools/README.md

 Create a new repository (like this one) and a github codespace.

-Install Github Codespaces extension of vscode if you want to open the codespace in your local ID.
+Install (locally) Github Codespaces extension of vscode if you want to open the codespace in your local ID.

 Install: